LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/InsuranceQuote.md

 ```

-If you want to remove any capture interactions (eg: vehicle primary use), you will need to be sure to review the Next Step navigation so that the previous interaction will go to the next interaction in the dialog.
+If you want to remove any capture interactions (e.g., vehicle primary use), you will need to be sure to review the Next Action navigation so that the previous interaction will go to the next interaction in the dialog.

-#### Quote Dialog
+#### Quote dialog
 The name, email and phone number steps of the Quote dialog are performing some level of validation on the user’s response using RegEx.
 You can supply your own RegEx if you prefer.

 #### Analytics
 Custom event logging for this template has been provided by default.

-For standard text statements, the function to log custom events can be found in the Pre-Process Code for the interaction, ex:
+For standard text statements, the function to log custom events can be found in the Pre-Process Code for the interaction, i.e.:

 ```
 botContext.logCustomEvent(‘’, ‘Interaction Name’, ‘’);
 ```

-For questions that a user must respond to, the code can be found under Process User Response, ex:
+For questions that a user must respond to, the code can be found under Process User Response, i.e.:

 ```
 var response = botContext.getCurrentUserMessage();